6D Movable Metasurface (6DMM) in Downlink NOMA Transmissions: Introduction

 To overcome these limitations, inspiring from the fluid antenna \cite{9, myfas} and movable antenna (MA) structures \cite{MA}, the movable elements (ME) are introduced \cite{lim, movele1} to enable element-wise spatial adjustment across three dimensional (3D) Cartesian axes of x-/y-/z-domain.
 Different from MAs, ME-enhanced RIS further aligning to proper small-scale channels induces a more challenging task when configuring well-positioned elements in the cascaded channels from the base station (BS), RIS to users \cite{lim1}.
 Furthermore, with higher degrees of freedom beyond 3D, six-dimensional movable antenna (6DMA) \cite{6dma} is introduced as a revolutionizing technology that exploits the transceiver spatial variation by considering both 3D xyz-positions and 3D rotations, i.e., yaw, pitch and roll, which improves performance in terms of geometric array gains, spatial multiplexing and interference mitigation.

 Incorporating the benefits of both 6DMA architectures and RIS, we introduce a six-dimensional movable metasurface (6DMM) as a novel RIS framework that enables element-wise spatial adjustment along the Cartesian axes as well as panel-level rotation in yaw, pitch, and roll angles.
 Unlike 6DMA, multi-domain reconfigurability of 6DMM provides unprecedented flexibility in dynamically shaping reflected signal waves by movable elements in metasurface.
 However, enabling such fine-grained reconfiguration at the metasurface level is challenging, as it requires simultaneous geometric and phase alignment between the BS and multiple users under a cascaded channel model, which is different from the 6DMA.
 From an implementation feasibility perspective, the rotation of the 6DMM structure can be realized by the rotation motor, whereas the spatial positioning can be achieved through either mechanical adjustment \cite{MA} or fluid-style reconfigurable movements \cite{lim}.
-It should be emphasized that the prototype is currently under development, and thus hardware impairment effects are expected to arise from non-ideal mechanical tolerances and circuit implementation constraints \cite{hi,hi2}.
+Note that the tradeoff between the manufacturing cost and performance improvement is left open issues.
+However, it should be emphasized that the prototype is currently under development, and thus hardware impairment effects are expected to arise from non-ideal mechanical tolerances and circuit implementation constraints \cite{hi,hi2}.

 To further enhance spectral efficiency, we consider non-orthogonal multiple access (NOMA) system, superimposing multiuser signals in the power domain at the same frequency \cite{noma}.
 Moreover, successive interference cancellation (SIC) is employed to decode the user signals according to their channel strengths and power levels.
 Compared to conventional orthogonal multiple access (OMA) schemes, NOMA offers superior spectral efficiency, user fairness, and connectivity.
 Integrating NOMA with 6DMM enables a powerful synergy, i.e., NOMA handles interference and user multiplexing in the power domain, whereas 6DMM provides spatial reconfigurability to enhance signal alignment and channel conditions.
 The main contributions of this letter are elaborated as follows: \begin{itemize} \item We propose a novel 6DMM-assisted downlink NOMA architecture, in which each metasurface element possesses six degrees of freedom, i.e., 3D translation per element and rotational control in yaw-pitch-roll of the entire metasurface.
 Notably, the BS and users are equipped with conventional fixed antennas.